scottwb/jquery.bubbleMenu/README.md

 # jquery.bubbleMenu

-A simple jQuery plugin to pop up a <ul>-based menu when a given element is clicked.
+A simple jQuery plugin to pop up a &lt;ul&gt;-based menu when a given element is clicked.
 You can style this popup anyway you like.
 The default style just has a box with a "speech bubble triangle" on top, positioned to the center of the element this is attached to.